Getting Started!

 -

-Replace the entire content of the file with the following code:
+Replace the template content with

 Return to your browser to see the following page: